mienaikoe/ziyu/Chapters/8_Chapter.md

 She lifted the child up to stand and said, "Thank you for distracting this one.
 Run off now to your nather," she said with a peculiar accent.

-"Yes, Setre", Wan said, as he ran to the camp leaving Kip behind.
+"Yes, Setre", thi said, before running to the camp leaving Kip behind.

 "As for you...
 You're a rebellious one.
 And pretty sexy.
 We save the best jobs for people like you."